LArchCS/N-Gram-Plagiarism-Detector/README.md

 # N-Gram-Plagiarism-Detector
-Using N-gram comparison algorithm to detect plagiarism and synonyms between files.
+This is an programming task I received.
+The task description was vague.
+This program is basically implemented based on my understanding of N-Tuple plagiarism detection algorithm.
+It uses N-gram comparison algorithm to detect plagiarism between two files and also based on a synonym file.
 For example, if:
 ```
 syns.txt:
 run sprint jog